Civil Engineering

 The requirements are as follows:

-• Certificates require a minimum of 15 credit hours consisting of one required undergraduate course (which will also count toward the BSCE degree at UAB) and four graduate level elective courses in the area of specialization.
+Certificates require a minimum of 15 credit hours consisting of five graduate level courses in the area of specialization.
 Certificates for undergraduate students will be awarded upon completion of the BSCE degree.

-• Graduate courses taken from University of Alabama, University of South Alabama, and University of Alabama in Huntsville via IITS may be applied to certificates with prior approval of the graduate program director.
+Graduate courses taken from the University of Alabama, University of South Alabama, and University of Alabama in Huntsville via IITS may be applied to certificates with prior approval of the graduate program director.

 Certificate in Construction Engineering Management